SwatiShirke/swatishirke.github.io/_pages/projects.md

 * Attained a 67% success rate in collision avoidance during intersection scenarios, with an average speed of 21.14 (SD: 1.82).

+**Course Project: Trajectory control for Autonomous Vehicle** Vehicle Dynamics, MATLAB [Code]  _(Jun.
+2024 - July.
+2024)_
+* Devised trajectory control systems for an AV with MPC by implementing a realistic 4-wheel dynamics state space model with consideration of normal load distribution.

+**Course Project: Intruder UAV Capture System** Control System, MATLAB [Code] _(Sep.
+2024 - Nov.
+2024)_
+* Developed a robust LQR controller for the quadrotor achieving precise thrust control and maintaining accuracy within a 10×10×10 m³ volume.
+Also, executed a safety protocol for boundary breaches.

+**Course Project: Wildfire** – Motion Planning, Python [Code] _(Feb.
+2024 - Mar.
+2024)_
+* Implemented an A* combinatorial planner and a Probabilistic Roadmap (PRM) sampling-based planner for navigating a firetruck and an arsonist Wumpus through a cluttered environment with burning obstacles.

+**Course Project: Autonomous Parking** Motion Planning, Python [Code] _(Jan.
+2024 - Feb.
+2024)_
+· Developed hybrid A* path planning algorithms to manoeuvre a mobile robot with differential drive and vehicles with Ackermann steering into tight parking spots, achieving average times of 20-35 seconds while avoiding collisions.

 **Research Project: ROS-based cognitive robot** _(Jan.
 2016 - May.
 2017)_
 VIT- Worked under Prof Milind Patwardhan as an Undergraduate Student Researcher
 ∗ Controller design: Built robust control for 3DOF robot implementing PID controller; fine-tuning accomplished using Ziegler-Nichols method.